 You should gather evidence for your tribunal to make sure that you're in the best possible position to make your case.
 And, even before the tribunal itself, your employers are much more likely to take your negotiation seriously if you:

 - can provide them with evidence that supports your case

-- can provide evidence could be used against them in the employment tribunal
+- can provide evidence that could be used against them in the employment tribunal

-This is because your evidence shows that you present a risk to your employers in terms of compensation, legal costs and their reputation.
+This is because your evidence may show that you present a risk to your former employer in terms of compensation, legal costs and their reputation.